HSBC shuffles senior execs amid group revamp

-LONDON Oct 14 HSBC has unveiled a high-level reshuffle, promoting the head of its asset management arm to become chief of staff to the group CEO as he implements a worldwide revamp of the bank's businesses.
+LONDON HSBC (HSBA.L) has unveiled a high-level reshuffle, promoting the head of its asset management arm to become chief of staff to the group CEO as he implements a worldwide revamp of the bank's businesses.

 Gulliver launched a shake-up of the bank's businesses in May, aiming to cut $3.5 billion in costs.